AWegnerGitHub/awegnergithub.github.io-source/content/2018_10_29_docker_containers_essentials.md

 I don't know how long the author is spending on updating their courses, but there is a lot that needs to be done in just this one hour course.

-The completion award below reflects the name of the course before it was renamed.

 [![Completion Award][3]][4]